 Start slowly- for just a few minutes.
 Build up to 5 minutes.
 But commit to do it EVERY DAY.
 At some point you’ll find it’s enjoyable and getting easier.
-And this mindful practice transfers to other aspects of your life.
+Having a mindful practice transfers to other aspects of your life.
 But without a stress relief practice, being able to stay mindful when you’re eating and preventing yourself from going into a stress eating session and binging is HARD!

 Having will power means that even though you want to buy something outrageously expensive, that you can control your spending and not put yourself in debt.
 Having will power means that although the guy is incredibly handsome and coming on to you that you don’t cheat on your partner.
-Having will power means that your do the things you commit to!
+Having will power means that you do the things you commit to!
 These are just some of the ways that having strong will power can improve in your life.

 Stress Eating and Mindfulness

 Mindful eating does not address the problems of stress eating!
 That’s why you need to have a go to method of dealing with stress- to STOP stress eating BEFORE it starts!
-If you get my report: “10 Powerful Solutions to STOP Stress Eating” you’ll be well on your way to preventing weight gain from emotional eating.
+If you get my report: “STOP Stress Eating Forever” you’ll be well on your way to preventing weight gain from emotional eating.
 Get it now and read it – and let me know your favorite and most effective method.